Service Learning

 Option 2.
 Alternative Essay:

 In lieu of completing 20 service hours, a student may elect to complete an alternative essay.
-If a student elects this option, a Service Learning Essay request MUST be submitted in writing, to ServiceLearning@lok12.org.
+If a student elects this option, a Service Learning Essay request MUST be submitted in writing, to ServiceLearning@lok12.org before November 1 of your Senior year.
+You must also meet with the Service Learning Facilitator to discuss your essay topic.
 The portal for submitting the essay will open on the Friday before Winter Break.

 PLEASE NOTE, YOU ARE REGISTERED WITH YOUR LOCS SCHOOL ID AND LOHS EMAIL ADDRESS